LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/winford-invitational.md

 ![Winford Invitational](../images/events/Winford_Invitational.png)

+> The event has concluded!
+Results and winner details will be shared here soon!

 ## Winford Invitational (in association with LEAGUE7)

 As LEAGUE7, we are excited to support the **Winford Invitational** as an exciting community-driven 2v2 tournament event!
 While this is not an official LEAGUE7 tournament, we're collaborating to help bring this event to life in response to the community's interest in diverse competitive experiences in Quidditch Champions.